arcadiacodingclub/Bad-Reviews/README.md

 * Web Development (HTML, CSS, JS)
 * JSON

+## Installation of Chrome Extension
+1. Clone or download the repository
+2. Type in `chrome://extensions` in the URL
+3. In the top left corner, click on the Load unpacked.
+Navigate to the folder where the repository is cloned.
+4. The functionality of the Chrome Extension includes a popup menu, which can be accessed when the extension icon is clicked on.
+The menu is purely front-end due to the time restrictions of the Hackathon and challenges faced.

 ### Developed by the HTML Hackers team for the 2021 HighTechHack Hackathon